lucasbfernandes/job-worker/docs/README.md

 When receiving an authenticated request, the Server will always check if the user has enough permissions to access the resource.
 If not, `403 Forbidden` will be returned.

-<strong>PS: For now, role and user relationship will be one to many.</strong>
+<strong>PS: For now, role/user relationship will be one to many.</strong>

 ### Managing Linux Processes